sphinx-doc/sphinx/doc/ext/math.rst

 .. confval:: pngmath_add_tooltips

-   Default: true.
+   Default: ``True``.
 If false, do not add the LaTeX code as an "alt" attribute for math images.

    .. versionadded:: 1.1